Dreams leaving you more fatigued than before

 Today I want to talk about dreams leaving you more fatigued than before.

 People come up to me and tell me, "Christine, my dreams have been so vivid that when I wake up, I'm exhausted.
 I'm sleeping, but my dreams are just killing me.
 It's too much."

 That can happen and here is why:

 Most likely, you got enough sleep.
 That's not the issue here, but rather when you woke up.
 When you vividly remember your dreams, it usually means that you had a very short, light sleep phase right after your dreams.

 Imagine it like a gap.
 Right after your dream, you have a long, light sleep phase.
 You don't remember as much, because your consciousness is far apart from your dream.
 But, when the light phase is really short and close to the consciousness, you tend to remember a lot more.

-Sometime your dream can be so disturbing, it will jolt you wide awake.
+Sometimes your dream can be so disturbing, that it will jolt you wide awake.
 It might mean that the short, light sleep phase, helping us transition back into consciousness, was too short, leaving us groggy.
 We were basically ripped out of one sleep phase and skipped another, leaving us exhausted.

 You'll find me everywhere!
 I'll talk to you soon.

 Want to get in touch?

 Simply click the button below and contact one of our sleep coaches